Carnaux/Laparoscopic-Trainer/README.md

 # Laparoscopic Trainer

-The software of a laparoscopic trainer system requested by a professor of the departament of medicine of Federal University of Rio Grande do Norte (UFRN).
+The software of a laparoscopic trainer system requested by a professor of the department of medicine of Federal University of Rio Grande do Norte (UFRN).

 #### Objective: